 \subsection{Acknowledgements}

-We learned the question concerning the possible appearance of a gap conditioned on the hole event from Fedor Nazarov and Mikhail Sodin.
-We thank Amir Dembo and Ofer Zeitouni for suggesting that solutions of constrained optimization problems on the space of probability measures, are a possible way to approach the problems in this paper, for emphasizing the relevance of the paper \cite{ZeZ}, and for helpful discussions.
+We learned about the question concerning the possible appearance of a gap conditioned on the hole event from Fedor Nazarov and Mikhail Sodin.
+We thank Amir Dembo and Ofer Zeitouni for suggesting that solutions of constrained optimization problems on the space of probability measures, are a possible way to approach the problems in this paper, for emphasizing the relevance of the paper \cite{zeitouni2010large}, and for helpful discussions.
 We thank Zakhar Kabluchko, Fedor Nazarov, and Mikhail Sodin for very helpful discussions.
 We thank Zemer Kosloff, Joel Lebowitz, and Ramon van Handel for helpful suggestions that led to an improved presentation of the results.
+We thank the anonymous referee for their meticulous reading of the manuscript and numerous corrections and suggestions.
 The work of S. G. was supported in part by the ARO grant W911NF-14-1-0094.